-Swiss voters set to abolish rental tax but e-ID too close to call
+Swiss voters back e-ID and abolish rental tax

-The ballot boxes have been closed since noon.
-Swiss citizens have decided on the introduction of an electronic proof of identity (e-ID) and the abolition of the rental tax for homeowners.
-The results will be out later today.
+Swiss citizens have approved the introduction of an electronic proof of identity (e-ID) and the abolition of the rental tax for homeowners.

-Projections from 12:30pm show a 57% approval for reforming home ownership taxes and a 50-50 result for e-ID.

-This is surprising, as the latest polls had shown a clear yes for e-ID and a close call for the rental tax vote.
+Final figures show 50.4% of voters backed e-ID and 57.7% approved a reform of home ownership taxes.
+Although it’s not a surprise that both votes passed, the rental tax outcome was a lot clearer than predicted by the polls and the e-ID result was a lot closer – it was on course to be rejected until votes from the last canton, Zurich, were added.

 >> Check out the latest results from the cantons: